 - Dandelion Seed Pod: Incorporating the Fibonacci Spiral, nature’s archetypal pattern.

-- Big Top of a Circus Tent: A place for festivals, frivolity, fun, and reprieve from the stresses of everyday life.
+- Big Top of a Circus Tent: The ariel view of the top of a circus tent—a place for festivals, frivolity, fun, and reprieve from the stresses of everyday life.

-- Ferris Wheel: As Envisioned in my Ho’oponopono practice.
+- Ferris Wheel: The side view of a ferris wheel—as envisioned in my Ho’oponopono practice.